 - Defrosting the Ice Queen: She's very analytical and brusque with how she treats Wax, but she warms up to him after he rescues her from the Vanishers.

 - Distressed Damsel: Her kidnapping kicks off the main plot.

 - Hidden Depths: See Genre Savvy.
-The sequel fleshes her out more, portraying her as a bit socially awkward with a bit of an adrenaline addiction.
+The sequel fleshes her out more, portraying her as very socially awkward with a bit of an adrenaline addiction.
 She compensates for her flaws by planning everything—which, of course, everyone finds even more off-putting.

 - Your Cheating Heart: When originally planning a Marriage of Convenience she doesn't seem to see anything wrong with Wax having a mistress or two, given that she knows her father had Marasi by a mistress.
 She even specifies in the first draft of their prenup that if Wax takes a mistress, she gets to take an out-of-wedlock lover of her own.
 The carriage boy is her first choice.
 Presumably, now that she and Wax have had a Relationship Upgrade, her opinion has changed.

 Lord HarmsThe father of Steris and Marasi (with different women), who works to arrange a marriage between Steris and Wax.